wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-exchange-recipients/includes/3-manage-resource-mailboxes.md

  -  **Restricting who can schedule a resource mailbox**.
 You might accept the default settings for most resources in the organization but consider restricting who can book heavily used or important resources.
 For example, if you use a resource room mailbox to manage the schedule for a large conference room, you may want to restrict who can book meetings in the conference room.
  -  **Restricting resource mailbox scheduling and usage**.
 You may want to set restrictions on the time of day when meetings can be booked with a resource, or restrict the meeting length or meeting recurrence.
  -  **How to configure the automatic acceptance policy for the resource mailbox**.
 By default, all resource mailboxes are configured to accept all new appointment requests and to block conflicting requests.
-You can change this so that all meeting requests are accepted as tentative, or to allow users to book the meeting resource for the same time.
+You can change setting this so that all meeting requests are accepted as tentative, or to allow users to book the meeting resource for the same time.